Book a demo

 Another key point: your vendor must export the data in industry-standard SQL format.
 Worst case scenario: the data is moved, but unreadable.
 Data integrity is everything, so make sure your vendor will care for it properly (and make a backup just in case).

-Best practices for your CRM implementation strategy
+Best practices for your Recruitment CRM implementation strategy

 Here are a few extra tips to keep in mind when you're planning your CRM implementation project.